iann0036/iam-dataset/aws/MAP-README.md

 `%%many%${PropertyName}%${PropertyName2}%${PropertyName3}%%` - For each of the `PropertyName`, `PropertyName2` & `PropertyName3` properties (any length)

-`%%iftemplatematch%${ArnProperty}%${PropertyName}%%` - Only valid if the template matches the resource type's template.
+`%%iftemplatematch%${ArnProperty}%%` - Only valid if the template matches the resource type's template.
 If invalid, required resource types should use a wildcard (`*`) for the ARN and non-required resource types should omit the indicated IAM permission entirely.

 `%%iftruthy%${PropertyName}%ValueIfTrue%ValueIfFalse%%` - Truthy test.